-Seeking Slow is a well-rounded and practical guide to slow living – whether you’re curious about getting started or just need some inspiration.
+Seeking Slow is a well-rounded guide to slow living – whether you’re getting started or need some inspiration.
+Here is my book review.

 All photos courtesy of Melanie Barnes.